 Historically, the El Cobre property formed part of Almaden's larger Caballo Blanco property.
 Pursuant to an agreement between Almaden and Goldgroup Mining Inc. ('Goldgroup) dated February 5, 2010, Goldgroup gained the right to acquire a 70% interest in Almaden's 100% owned Caballo Blanco project under the condition that a portion of the Caballo Blanco property, the El Cobre property, be transferred to a new entity, owned 60% by Almaden and 40% by Goldgroup.
 Subsequently, on October 17, 2011 Almaden closed an agreement with Goldgroup to sell its remaining 30% interest in the Caballo Blanco property and to acquire 100% interest in the El Cobre property, subject to a sliding scale royalty payable to a third party.
+Given the pending spin-out to Almadex, this asset was reclassified to "Assets classified as held for sale" on the Statement of Financial Position at June 30, 2015.

-The 100% owned EI Cobre Project has a total area of 7,456 hectares and is located adjacent to the Gulf of Mexico, about 75 kilometres northwest of the city of Veracruz, Mexico.
+The 100% owned El Cobre Project has a total area of 7,456 hectares and is located adjacent to the Gulf of Mexico, about 75 kilometres northwest of the city of Veracruz, Mexico.
 Veracruz is a major port city and naval base with an international airport with numerous daily flights to and from Mexico City and other national and international destinations.
 The nearest supply centre to the Project is Cardel, a town of 20,000 located approximately 30 km south of the claim block which is accessed via the Pan American Highway located roughly four kilometres by road from the claim boundary.
 Less than 10 km northeast of the Project sits Mexico's only nuclear power plant at Laguna Verde and the project is crossed by the electrical power grid.
 Water is relatively abundant in small creeks at elevations below 200 metres, throughout most of the year.